Your Trail Company:

 Operate Legally

-Permits: Understand the permits that are required and their relevant compliance activities on the lands where you work - you can learn more in general about permitting in the Trail Project Life Cycle web resource and multiple webinars linked on that page.
+Permits: Understand what land use and environmental permits are required for your projects, as well as the compliance obligations associated with them.
+You can learn more about permitting through the Trail Project Life Cycle web resource and related webinars linked on that page.

 Labor Laws: